anilkk/52days-commercetools-challenge/src/graphql-ts-sdk/create-new-customer-graphql-ts-sdk/create-new-customer-graphql-ts-sdk.md

 `;
 ```

-`createCustomerMutationVariable` contains the new customer data and it had mandatory field `email` and `password` and optional fields `firstName` and `lastName`.Too find out list of all possible fields you can pass refer [CustomerDraft](https://docs.commercetools.com/api/projects/customers#customerdraft) documentation.
-Make sure you pass unique `email` value.
+`createCustomerMutationVariable` contains the new customer data and mandatory field `email` and `password` and optional fields `firstName` and `lastName`.
+To find out list of all possible fields you can refer [CustomerDraft](https://docs.commercetools.com/api/projects/customers#customerdraft) documentation.
+Make sure you pass unique `email` value, you will get an error if try to create a new customer using already existing customer's email.

-`createCustomerMutation` is the GraphQL mutation to create new customer on the commercetools project and returns `id`.
+`createCustomerMutation` is the GraphQL **mutation** to create a **new customer** on the commercetools project and returns `id`.

-`getCustomerByIdQuery` is the GraphQL query to get newly created customer info `email` and `firstName` by `id`.
+`getCustomerByIdQuery` is the GraphQL **query** to get newly created customer info `email` and `firstName` by `id`.

 To explore commercetools GraphQL API you can use an interactive [GraphiQL environment](https://github.com/graphql/graphiql/tree/main/packages/graphiql#readme) which is available as a part of [ImpEx & API Playground](https://docs.commercetools.com/docs/login).